-Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the syslog server.
-Select the On radio button in the SNMP logging frame.
-Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the syslog server.
-Select the On radio button in the SNMP logging frame.
-Choose the desired severity level for the get and set requests.
-Apply the settings temporarily.
-To do this, click the button. ctive, the device logs configuration changes made using the Command Line Interface, to it trail.
+Perform the following steps: □ Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the syslog server.
+Select the On radio button in the SNMP logging frame. □ Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the syslog server.
+Select the On radio button in the SNMP logging frame. □ Choose the desired severity level for the get and set requests. □ Apply the settings temporarily.
+To do this, click the ✓ button.
+When active, the device logs configuration changes made using the Command Line Interface, to the audit trail.
 This feature is based on IEEE 1686 for Substation Intelligent Electronic Devices.
-Perform the following steps: The dev Open the Diagnostics > Report > Global dialog.
-Enable the CLI logging function.
-Select the On radio button in the CLI logging frame.
-Apply the settings temporarily.
-To do this, click the ✓ button. vice lets you save the following system information data in one ZIP file on your PC: ttrail.html ig.xml defauscriprunnsupposystem ultconfig.xml - rice names the ZIP archive automatically in the format <ip_address><system_name>.zip</system_name></ip_address> Perform the following steps: Click the button.
+Perform the following steps: □ Open the Diagnostics > Report > Global dialog. □ Enable the CLI logging function.
+Select the On radio button in the CLI logging frame. □ Apply the settings temporarily.
+To do this, click the ✓ button.
+The device lets you save the following system information data in one ZIP file on your PC: audittrail.html config.xml defaultconfig.xml script runningconfig.xml supportinfo.html systeminfo.html systeminfo.html systemlog.html The device names the ZIP archive automatically in the format <ip_address><system_name>.zip.</system_name></ip_address> Perform the following steps:

+\Box Click the Ok button.

 After a while, you can download the ZIP archive.

-Select the directory in which you want to save the support information.
-Click the Ok button.
+$\hfill \square$ Select the directory in which you want to save the support information.

-14.10.2 Syslog
+13.10.2 Syslog